 • parted-udeb

-Once selected, you can keep configuring all other options from the menu until you come to the Partition disks option.
+Once selected, you can continue configuring all the other options from the menu until you reach the Partition disks option.
 This is where you will start configuring the disk encryption.

 Disk Partitioning – Stage 01